Nonary/PlayNiteWatcher/readme.md

 ## Setup

-Follow these steps to set up the PlayNite Watcher script:
+If you prefer to add applications individually to Moonlight, follow these steps to set up the PlayNite Watcher script:

 1. Open the PlayNite program on your computer **as an administrator** (important!).
 2. Dismiss the warning about administrator rights on PlayNite, we need administrator rights for the next steps.